javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

     ++counter;
     alert( counter ); // 2, the lines above did the same
     ```
-- If we'd like to use the result of the operator right now, then we need the prefix form:
+- If we'd like to increase the value *and* use the result of the operator right now, then we need the prefix form:

     ```js run
     let counter = 0;